SoftwareAG/c8y-docs/content/apama/overview-analytics-bundle/microservice-and-applications.md

 If your tenant is subscribed to the Apama Starter microservice (instead of other Apama-ctrl microservices), then the following applies for Apama:

 - Unlimited number of smart rules.
 - Apama Analytics Builder is limited to at most 3 active models.
 Custom blocks written with the Apama Analytics Builder Block SDK cannot be used.
 - Apama EPL Apps is not available in the application switcher.

-Contact Software AG Support to discuss adding more capabilities.
+Contact [product support](/about-doc/contacting-support) to discuss adding more capabilities.

 > **Info:** If your tenant is subscribed to the Apama Smart Rules-only microservice (also called Apama-ctrl-smartrules), Apama EPL Apps and Apama Analytics Builder are not available.